Review of Nicola Griffith’s ‘So Lucky’

 Glossy sales brochures full of pictures of clean-cut, unstressed, middle-class people with white teeth posed with clean and shiny mobility aids, or standing on top of a mountain, or riding a bike … They reminded me of tampon adverts … buy this and magically be able to ride a white horse bareback through a field …

 Griffith has said So Lucky is her ‘version of just writing a story I want to write … a way to sort of overwrite the ableist narrative … just give people a different story to replace the old story’.
 Apparently she didn’t plan to write this book.
 Suddenly it ‘came roaring out’.

 Some readers may find So Lucky an unsettling book.
 For others its honesty, power, and capacity to destabilise certain assumptions are a welcome recognition and an urgent articulation of familiar realities.

 Nicola Griffith: So Lucky published by Farrar, Straus & Giroux 2018 PB 192pp $21.99

-mma Ashmere’s short stories have appeared in The Age, Griffith Review, Spineless Wonders, Review of Australian Fiction, Sleepers Almanac, and on Brisbane billboards for #8wordstory.
+Emma Ashmere’s short stories have appeared in The Age, Griffith Review, Spineless Wonders, Review of Australian Fiction, Sleepers Almanac, and on Brisbane billboards for #8wordstory.
 She was shortlisted for the 2018 Overland/NUW Fair Australia Prize, 2019 Newcastle Short Story Prize, and 2019 Commonwealth Short Story Prize.
 Her debut novel The Floating Garden was shortlisted for the 2016 Small Press Network MUBA prize.
 Her short story collection Dreams They Forgot will be published by Wakefield Press in 2020.

 This review was first published on Sydney’s Newtown Review of Books.